 Does International Travel Cause Economic Growth?
-Evidence from China’s Deregulation on Foreigners’ Traveling
+Evidence from China’s Removal of Travel Restrictions on Foreigners

 Date Written: August 10, 2019

-International travel is a key channel of international knowledge diffusion and has been hypothesized to shape large cross-country differences in productivity and income.
-However, causal evidence, especially evidence from developing countries, supporting this hypothesis remains scarce.
-This paper exploits a novel natural experiment, China’s Opening-to-Foreigner-County (OFC) policy, to examine the effect of deregulating foreigners’ traveling restrictions on regional economic outcomes.
-Using a difference-in-differences strategy, we find that deregulating foreigners’ traveling restrictions leads to a 7.9% additional increase of per capita industrial output for the OFCs in 1985-1991.
+International travel has been hypothesized to shape large cross-country differences in productivity and income.
+However, evidence supporting this hypothesis, especially from developing countries, remains scarce.
+This paper fills this gap by studying a novel historical natural experiment -- China’s removal of travel restrictions on foreigners to designated Open-to-Foreigners-Counties (OFCs).
+Utilizing the county-by-county rollout of the OFCs, we find that removing travel restrictions on foreigners led to a 7.4 percent increase in per capita industrial output for the OFCs in 1985-1991.
 The positive effects are larger in counties with more foreign equipment and greater industrial human capital.
-Additionally, the OFCs record more patent applications.
-The OFC policy’s effect were not triggered by export and FDI entry.
 We highlight the role of person-based international knowledge diffusion in the economic catch-up of technology recipient countries.

-Keywords: International Travel, Opening-to-Foreigner-County Policy, International Knowledge Diffusion
+Keywords: International Travel; China’s Opening-to-Foreigner-County Policy; Economic Growth; International Knowledge Diffusion

 JEL Classification: O19, O33, O53